 You can select a standard country keyboard map or specify a custom keyboard map (.map file) for the client session.
-For details on this procedure, see the online help for the Keyboard Map and Auto Macro tab.
-The Keyboard Map default is U.S.A. and the Custom Keyboard default is blank.
+For information on how to do this, see the Help.
+The default keyboard map is U.S.A.

+Custom Keyboard Map

+The default is blank.

-Note: To enable users to specify their own Pro keyboard map files, which override the administrator-specified keyboard map, see the online help for the SCM utility at the Client Options tab when configuring Pro display profiles.
+Note: To enable users to specify their own Pro keyboard map files, which override the administrator-specified keyboard map, see the Session Configuration Manager Help on the Client Options page when configuring Pro display profiles.